kaijk/openweathermap/README.md

 Entity naming conventions follow a mashup of the legacy Dark Sky, and the Openweathermap approaches.
 That is, Dary Sky used temperature_0d, Openweathermap uses temp for temperature.
 This uses temp_0d.

 The build is modular and controlled by the `createopenweather` shell script.
 The script is a series of mostly `sed` commands that take master files, set the desired day or hour, and append them to the `openweathermap.yaml` package.
-Edit the script if you wish to change the nummber of days/hours, etc., or to eliminate a whole category, for example, hourly.
+Edit the script if you wish to change the number of days/hours, etc., or to eliminate a whole category, for example, hourly.

 Scroll through the yaml files.
 If you don't like the naming convention, or wish to exclude certain weather attributes, just edit the openweathercurrent.yaml, openweatherhourly0.yaml or openweatherdaily0.yaml files.